paraspell/xcm-tools/packages/sdk-pjs/README.md

 ```
 Latest news:
 - Transfer info queries are now all in Builder pattern and don't require any imports other than builder.
+- You can now query Ethereum asset balances on Ethereum via balance query
 ```

 ### Sending XCM: